 If you want to surprise or make someone happy, I suggest Peanut Butter Chocolate Acorn Truffles.
 They are no bake, quick and easy to prepare and the taste is fantastic.
 It is a perfect treat for peanut butter and chocolate fans.
 I love this combination.
 If you love it too, please check out No Bake Peanut Butter Mini Cheesecake or Peanut Butter Cookies with Chocolate Chip and Pecans. 🙂

 You need a few ingredients and some free time to make someone‘s day.
 Peanut Butter Chocolate Acorn Cookies simply melt in your mouth.
-They are great for Thanksgiving dinner and so are No bake Oreo Pumpkin Cheesecake and Pumpkin Walnut Bars with Chocolate Chip and Pecans.
+They are great for Thanksgiving dinner and so are No Bake Oreo Pumpkin Cheesecake and Pumpkin Walnut Bars with Cream Cheese Frosting.
 Enjoy Peanut Butter Chocolate Acorn Truffles – a dessert with the charm of fall.

 - 1 cup Peanut Butter